sheneman/deep_lipid/README.md

 Deep learning semantic segmentation of lipid droplets from quantitative phase images (QPI)
 ---------------------------------------------------------------------------------------------------------------

-This software is associated with a manuscript currently under peer review.
+This software is associated with a published PLOS ONE journal article:

-This published paper is available via PLOS ONE:
 Deep learning classification of lipid droplets in quantitative phase images
-L. Sheneman, G. Stephanopoulos, A. E. Vasdekis https://doi.org/10.1371/journal.pone.0249196
+L. Sheneman, G. Stephanopoulos, A. E. Vasdekis

+https://doi.org/10.1371/journal.pone.0249196